 Escherichia coli (E. coli) bacteria are naturally present in the gut of warm-blooded animals, including humans.
-Most kinds of E. coli are harmless, and some are helpful.
-Others can cause traveler’s diarrhea, bloody diarrhea, urinary tract infections, or illness elsewhere in the body.

 E. coli are a group of common gut bacteria, only some of which cause disease.